eHealthAfrica/angular-eha.couchdb-auth/README.md

 _Note_: `userRoles` can be camelcase, or hyphenized strings (with '_' or '-' but not with both).

+Configuring an interceptor will internally add an `$http` interceptor, which will automatically add the bearer token to outcoming requests, and handle authentication errors (code 401) in the responses.
+You can react to intercepted errors using the `.on` method, see [below](#onevent-handler).
+The interceptor will act on communications with locations matching one of the values in `hosts`.

 ### ehaCouchDbAuthService

 #### `signIn(params)`